codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 To review the additional permissions granted by the organization manager role, see the tables for each Git provider ([GitHub](#permissions-for-github), [GitLab](#permissions-for-gitlab), [Bitbucket](#permissions-for-bitbucket)).

 !!! note
-    Organization managers can update settings for repositories that they can't access on the Git provider, but they can't access the repositories and only see repository names.
+    Organization managers can access the **Policies** and **Integrations** settings sections of your organization and can therefore impact some repository settings for all repositories of your organization, even repositories that they can't access on the Git provider.
+However, they can't access the repositories themselves and can only see the repository names.

 ### Assigning the organization manager role